Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Fifth force search with isotope shifts

+If the effect of nuclear charge radii does not have to be eliminated using isotope shift data from another transition, the effect of the new boson can be probed through the spectroscopy of a single transition.
+Such a constraint was obtained from spectroscopy of $1s_{1/2}-2s_{1/2}$ transition in hydrogen and deuterium\cite{PhysRevA.108.052825}, as shown in Fig. \ref{ISDM}.
+In this case, nuclear charge radii information is derived from spectroscopy of muonic atoms.

-When the E3 transition for Yb$^+$ is utilized, and the uncertainty of the isotope shift reaches $\sim10$ Hz, the observed nonlinearity is so large that we have to carefully consider the effect of the higher order field shifts.
-For this analysis, the nonlinearity is decomposed into the following two components: $\zeta_{\pm}=d^{168}-d^{170}\pm(d^{172}-d^{174})$, where $d^A$ is the residual of four data points from the linear fit \cite{PhysRevLett.125.123002} (Note that $\lambda_{\pm}$ in Ref. \cite{PhysRevLett.128.163201} is equivalent to $\zeta_{\pm}$).
-On the $\zeta_+-\zeta-$ plane, a single source of nonlinearity of different strength forms a line passing through the origin.
-When the residuals of King plots for various combination of transitions in Yb are plotted on the $\zeta_{+}-\zeta_{-}$ plane, the points are approximately on a single line.
-This suggests that the nonlinearity is mainly caused by a single source, which can be explained by nuclear density function theory calculations with the Fayan functional including several factors such as the surface thickness of nuclear density, relativistic corrections, nuclear deformation, and pairing effects \cite{PhysRevLett.128.163201}.
-The isotope shift measurements are so precise that from this information we can select a nuclear model to correctly describe the experimental results \cite{PhysRevLett.128.163201,2403.07792}.
+When nonlinearity is observed in the King plot, its source must be carefully analyzed.
+For this purpose, nonlinearity is decomposed into the following two components: $\zeta_{\pm}=d^{168}-d^{170}\pm(d^{172}-d^{174})$, where $d^A$ is the residual of four data points from a linear fit \cite{PhysRevLett.125.123002} (Note that $\lambda_{\pm}$ in Ref. \cite{PhysRevLett.128.163201} is equivalent to $\zeta_{\pm}$).
+On the $\zeta_+-\zeta_-$ plane, a single source of nonlinearity with varying strength forms a line passing through the origin.
+When residuals of King plots for different combination of transitions in Yb are plotted on this plane, the data points approximately align along a single line.
+This suggests that the observed nonlinearity primarily originates from a single source, which can be explained by nuclear density functional theory calculations.
+These calculations incorporate several factors, including the surface thickness of nuclear density, relativistic corrections, nuclear deformation, and pairing effects \cite{PhysRevLett.128.163201}.
+The isotope shift measurements are so precise that they can select a nuclear model that accurately describes the experimental results. \cite{PhysRevLett.128.163201,PhysRevLett.134.063002,2505.04154}.

-After subtracting the influence of the nuclear charge distribution, we still can seek an explanation for the remaining nonlinearity.
-Attributing this to new bosons, constraints on the existence of new bosons mediating forces between a neutron and an electron are obtained by isotope shift measurements of Yb.
-Some analyses in the currently available data show statistically significant nonlinearity, but other data are linear.
-These result in the allowed regions and excluded regions from different combinations of the transitions in Fig. \ref{ISDM}.
+After accounting for the influence of the nuclear charge distribution, any remaining nonlinearity still can be carefully examined.
+If this residual nonlinearity is attributed to new bosons, constraints on the existence of new bosons mediating forces between a neutron and an electron can be derived from isotope shift measurements of Yb.
+Some analyses of currently available data show statistically significant nonlinearity, while others show linear behavior.
+As a result, different combinations of transitions produce both allowed and excluded regions, as shown in Fig. \ref{ISDM}.